Hotaman/OneWireSpark/README.md

-Now supporting P1 and Electron.
+Now supporting ALL Particle devices.

 OneWireSpark
 ============

-Provides support for the Dallas One Wire protocol on the Spark core.
+Provides support for the Dallas One Wire protocol on Particle devices.

-I have made minor tweeks to the work of many others and collected it here for use within the web build tool.

 Simply click the libs button in the web build tool at spark.io and add this lib to your project.

+Note that you need to remove the lib then re-add it to update to the latest version!

-Refer to the ReadTemp.ino example code for basic use of the lib.
+Refer to the example code for basic use of the lib.